-Every blog entry is available in two languages.
+Every blog entry can be available in multiple languages.
 Consistently, this also applies to all corresponding tags or, respectively, key words.
 Furthermore, every blog entry can have a date of release and a date of its last change or update.

 This is a regular paragraph in this blog.
 It can contain free HTML code, which allows it to be designed at will.
 Links to external websites such as Wikipedia for example are automatically recognized and marked.
 Internal links to the concept of this website for example work equally.

-- Just like paragraphs, lists can contain free HTML code.
+- Just like paragraphs, lists can contain free markdown elements.

 - This includes links, for example to Wikipedia.